SourenaMOOSAVI/CppMasteryQuest/M1/W2/README.md

 ## Challenge: Data Analyzer

-Build a **Data Analyzer** that reads numerical data from a text or CSV file and computes various statistics using STL containers and algorithms.
+Build a **Data Analyzer** that processes data from a text or CSV file and computes various statistics using STL containers and algorithms.

 ### Features/Requirements